bernardoamc/kvs/README.md

 * ~~Have proper reader and writer files instead of a single file~~
 * ~~Refactor metadata logic, maybe extending BufReader itself~~
 * Should we use multiple log files with a bounded size?
+* Refactor set operation to require a single seek
 * Implement compaction algorithm